zarf-dev/proposals/0050-sbom-retrieval-format-publication/README.md

 ## Drawbacks

 This adds schema, source-validation, format-conversion, and provenance complexity to package creation.
-Restricting the first release to one selected source avoids unsafe merging but does not cover every multi-producer SBOM workflow.
+Restricting the feature to one explicit supplier source avoids unsafe merging but does not cover workflows that require multiple independently produced inventories.

 ## Alternatives